It is now essential for people who work with children to have the knowledge and understanding of how to safeguard them.

 The Laming Report resulted in a shake-up of the child welfare system, with the introduction of the Every Child Matters initiative, the Children Act 2004 and ContactPoint, a government database designed to hold information on all children in England and Wales, all aimed at ensuring that children suffering abuse will receive the help and protection they need.

-People working with children need to be able to spot the signs of abuse and neglect and know what steps need to be taken in order for the child to be protected.
+People working with children need to be able to spot the signs of abuse and neglect while also knowing what steps need to be taken for the child to be protected.
 The four types of abuse are:

 - Physical Abuse